-Policy around medical cannabis is created in part based on limited scientific research that shows that cannabis could be an effective treatment for some medical conditions.
+Policy around medical cannabis is created in part based on limited research that shows that it could be an effective treatment for some medical conditions.
 But deciding whether cannabis could be an effective treatment for your particular condition may be difficult.
 Reliable medical studies are difficult to access (the best medical journals often charge high prices for a subscription) and tough to understand (the studies are written by scientists for scientists).
 And with more studies coming out almost daily, new research sometimes contradicts previous work.

-So we’ve done the work for you.
-Here is your guide to what the best of the medical marijuana studies have found going into 2020.
-It’s intended for you to use as a reference for deciding whether cannabis could be an effective treatment for you.
+So we’ve done the work for you: Here is your guide to what the best of the medical marijuana studies have found through the year 2022.
+This article is intended to be used as a reference on medical cannabis and cannabis-based medications.
 All medical decisions should be made in conjunction with a qualified healthcare provider.

 Medical conditions and cannabis